 We envision a UC Merced community empowered to eliminate all forms of oppression and gender-based violence – sexual assault, domestic abuse, stalking, and human trafficking – fostering a campus where all members are respected, valued, and safe.

 The Campus Advocacy, Resources, and Education (CARE) office collaborate with UC Merced partners to develop and support understandings of gender-based violence through prevention education and trauma-informed care advocacy using an intersectional framework.
 CARE promotes empathy, diversity, equity, and inclusion through its programs to staff, faculty and students.

 History of UC Merced CARE

-The office moved under the Chancellor’s Office in 2014 and it changed its name to the Campus Advocacy, Resources and Education (CARE) Office.
-The office is currently located in KL 107 and it provides crisis intervention services with the support of Valley Crisis Center the community’s dual agency focused on domestic violence and sexual assault services.
+The office moved under the Chancellor’s Office in 2014, and it changed its name to the Campus Advocacy, Resources, and Education (CARE) Office.
+The office is currently located in KL 107.
+It provides crisis intervention services with the support of Valley Crisis Center, the community’s dual agency focused on domestic violence and sexual assault services.